EutechCybernetic/lucy-pro-documentation/ui.md

     * - SetupScript
       - Any [javascript](clientscript) to be run when the screen loads
     * - Permissions
-      - The [permissions](uipermissions) associated with this is screen.
+      - The [Permissions and Authorization](permissions.rst#permissions) associated with this is screen.

 ## Types of UI Elements
 There are many UI elements that can be placed inside containers.
-Please see the [widgetreference](widgetreference) section for more information.
+Please see the [UI Element Reference](uifields.rst#widgetreference) section for more information.

 ## Designing the User Interface
 You start defining a user interface by picking one of the containers and adding it to the bundle.